 By no means is all of higher education characterizable in terms of mismatched expectations of students and faculty.
 Different institutions will configure differently, as a function of many variables including admissions policy, percentage of the student body that might be characterized (as Stony Brook students can be) as academically unheritaged, priorities of the faculty, etc. Within the same institution, there will be large sections accurately characterized in terms of mismatched expectations and other sections not so.
-Reactions from other institutions to the Stony Brook Self-Study have confirmed over and over again that radically mismatched expectations.
+Reactions from other institutions to the Stony Brook Self-Study have confirmed over and over again that radically mismatched expectations are not confined to Stony Brook, to multi-versities or to new institutions.
 Despite the willingness of a very large percentage of young people to spend four years at college, the generations are on different wavelengths as to what is educationally significant.